Skip to main content

 Reproductive Health

 Can STIs Affect My Fertility?
-Here's What to Know
+Here's What You Need to Know

-It may not be the sexiest topic, but talking about sexual health is an important part of understanding fertility.
-By learning about the link between sexually transmitted infections (STIs) and infertility, you can better protect yourself and reduce your risk of STI-related fertility issues.
-So let's talk about it!
+It may not be the sexiest topic, but sexual health is an important piece of the fertility conversation.
+By understanding the link between sexually transmitted infections (STIs) and fertility, you can better protect yourself and reduce your risk of STI-related infertility.

 In this article: